Ryuk-me/CurrencyConverter/README.md

 # CurrencyConverter
-This Simple Python Script Converts One Currency To Another
+This is a Simple Python Script which Converts One Currency To Another

 # Install requirements
 $ pip install -r requirements.txt